StillLu/Research-Log/README.md

 |
 ├── README.md              # Overview and navigation guide
 ├── LICENSE                # License information
-├── CONTRIBUTING.md        # Guidelines for contributing to this repo

 |
 ├── /Papers                # Summaries and insights from key research papers │   ├── AI